karanhudia/lottie-server/README.md

 ## Open Issues

 - [ ] Creating rooms for websockets to limit sending updates to all connected clients (top priority)
-- [ ] Testing framework and tests for fastify
-- [ ] Testing socket.io
-- [ ] Adding Mocks and testing database connection
 - [ ] Testing GraphQL endpoint
 - [ ] MongoDb Collection for authorization users for private editing